limechord/aqicn-bot/README.md

 aqicn-bot
 =========

-a Google App Engine app that pushes AQI data from http://aqicn.org/ every day to your email
+a Google App Engine app that pushes AQI data from http://aqicn.org/ every day to your email INBOX

 written for my 11th Grade Biology project